 - Limiting rough behavior and wrestling

-- Knowing when to step back if your dog is likely to be defensive or reactive, especially when they’re eating and sleeping
+- Knowing when to step back if your dog is likely to be defensive or reactive, especially when it's eating and sleeping

 - Increasing your liability coverage: You may be able to keep your current policy and simply increase your liability limit to include your dog.
 Of course, you’ll likely pay a higher premium.